How to Make Sharing Custody Easier for You and Your Child

 Factors the court will consider when making these plans include:

-- Their ability to provide for the child’s needs;
+- The ability to provide for the child’s needs

-- Their ability to cooperate with the other parent in making child time sharing arrangements;
+- The ability to cooperate with the other parent in making child time sharing arrangements

 Provided none of the above are concerns, it is important to recognize that regardless of your personal feelings, your former partner can still be a good parent and plays an important role in your child’s life.
 It is in the best interest of all parties involved that you comply with any agreements or stipulations the court puts in place.
-Avoid making negative comments about the other parent or attempting to relay information to them through the child.
+You must avoid making negative comments about the other parent or attempting to relay information to them through the child.
 If there is a problem or issue that needs to be discussed with them, approach them in a respectful manner and not in front of your children.
 This will help to keep your child out of the middle of what can be a very difficult time.

 Protecting Yourself in Child Custody Arrangements

-In addition to helping your child adjust to child time sharing arrangements, there are steps you can take to protect yourself, as well.
+In addition to helping your child adjust to time sharing arrangements, there are steps you can take to protect yourself.
 As part of your child custody proceedings, you will be required to complete a parenting plan.
 The more detailed the plan, the more your rights as a parent will be protected.
 Issues that need to be addressed include:

-- The amount of time the child spends with each parent: This includes arrangements both during the school year and over summer breaks.
-Be sure and include provisions for holidays, birthdays, family vacations, and other special occasions;
+- The amount of time the child spends with each parent: This includes arrangements both during the school year and over breaks.
+Be sure and include provisions for holidays, birthdays, family vacations, and other special occasions.

 - Plans in case of events that require changes in the plan or other arrangements: This is another highly contentious area.
 Put provisions in place in case the other parent is not available to take the child at the agreed upon times or dates.